 Who qualifies under Section 504?

-- Has a physical or mental impairment, which 2) substantially limits the student in one or more major life activities, without consideration of the mitigating measure(s) which might be used to ameliorate the negative effects of the student's disability, and which substantially limits an activity that is central to regular life.
+- Has a physical or mental impairment, which 2) substantially limits the student in one or more major life activities, without consideration of the mitigating measure(s) which might be used to alleviate the adverse effects of the student's disability, and which substantially limits an activity that is central to regular life.

 - Those who have a record of impairment (anti-discrimination prong, only); or

-"Placement" of students in Section 504 (§504) usually refers to the regular education classroom with individually planned accommodations by the Campus §504 Committee. §504 is not a statute of "reduced academic expectations or curriculum," but rather provides for individualized accommodations for students as related to the student's disability, which are needed in the regular classroom and are recommended by the student's campus §504 Committee.
+"Placement" of students in Section 504 (§504) usually refers to the regular education classroom with individually planned accommodations by the Campus §504 Committee. §504 is not a statute of "reduced academic expectations or curriculum."
+Instead, it provides for individualized accommodations for students related to their disability, which are needed in the regular classroom and are recommended by the student's campus §504 Committee.

 RIGHT TO IMPARTIAL HEARING